 Add the mince and fry till brown.
 Sprinkle in the garlic powder, chilli and paprika and stir them in, coating all the mince.
 Add a 1 tbsp of the worcestershire sauce and stir into the mince and onion then add the carton of passata, the tomato puree and the rest of the worcestershire sauce and give it all a good stir.

 Add salt and pepper if required then simmer the sauce, stirring every so often, for around 15 minutes until it has thickened enough that it won’t soak your bread.

 Serve topped with cheese, in a roll with a side of homemade chips….
 Perfect!

-Looks and tastes naughty but is totally healthy!
+Healthy Sloppy Joes done!
+Looks and tastes naughty but isn’t!

-If you did enjoy this recipe then please do leave me a comment.
+If you enjoyed this recipe then please leave me a comment.
 If you want to to save the recipe for later then Pin the image below.